Annual General Meeting | May 10, 2023

 Heritage Ottawa Member Invitation

 Pre-registration is required.
-Members may CLICK HERE to pre-register on our website.
+Please CLICK HERE to pre-register.

 If your membership is soon to expire and/or you recently received a renewal notice, please RENEW YOUR MEMBERSHIP before pre-registering for the AGM.